iocozmo/property-genius/README.md

 ## What is Property Genuis?
-Property Genuis is an AI chat engine for commercial property owners.
-This was built for a freelance client.
+Property Genuis is an AI chat engine for commercial property owners

 ### Features
 - Leverage GPT to chat with property information